 (State/FIR/ACC) shall be responsible for the issuance of NOTAM for commencement or activation and deactivation of a contingency plan.

+In the case of (state/FIR/ACC) not having the capacity/capability to issue NOTAM, (State/FIR/ACC) shall issue NOTAM on their behalf.

 APPENDIX C: BASIC CONTINGENCY PLANNING ELEMENTS